blackhaj/overwrap/notes.md

   - install with npm

 - Had to create an personal access token (which will expire in 90 days) - https://code.visualstudio.com/api/working-with-extensions/publishing-extension#get-a-personal-access-token

+## Deploying new versions

+- `vsce package` packages up the package
+- `vsce publish` publishes it to the store